a-moss/diy-sha256/README.md

 ---

-:warning Don't use this in production!
+:warning: Don't use this in production!
 This code has not been battle tested, and is by no means the most efficient implementation